AurityLab/isox/README.md

 # Isox

-Isolate runner which provides a request/response pattern for isolates.
+Run your Isolates with bidirectional communication.
+Isox provides a simple request/reply pattern to communicate with your Isolates.

 ## Usage